abhijeetpustake/django-boilerplate/README.md

 # Django Rest Boilerplate

-A boilerplate for creating projects using DRF-Docker-Gunicorn with an option to have databas on Sqlite and Postgres hosted locally.
+A boilerplate for creating projects using DRF-Docker-Gunicorn with an option to have database on Sqlite and Postgres hosted locally.

 ## Features
 Boilerplate contains the following: